 The Public Relations Student Society of America (PRSSA) is the foremost organization for students interested in public relations and communications.
 They advocate rigorous academic standards for public relations education, the highest ethical principles and diversity in the profession.

 The CEPR offers approved academic programs, such as Quinnipiac’s, the opportunity to have an outside evaluation team review and endorse undergraduate and master’s level programs for meeting standards in curriculum, faculty, students, resources and facilities, assessment, professional affiliations, relationships with the total unit, and the university and diversity and global perspectives.

 Beyond the University Curriculum requirements, students pursuing a bachelor of arts in the School of Communications must complete the following:

 9 credits in the school-wide core

 a minor (typically 18 credits) to be chosen in consultation with the student's adviser

 2 credits in the Seminars for Success: COM 101 and COM 201

 6 credits in the area of “global issues and cultures.”
 The School of Communications maintains a list of acceptable courses to satisfy this requirement.

-two additional courses outside the School of Communications, one of which must be at the 200 level or higher.
+2 additional courses outside the School of Communications, one of which must be at the 200 level or higher.